RoseRocket/xerrs/README.md

 2. **MaskError** - a client-facing error.
 It might be used whenever you want to mask some errors happening on production with a more generic or semantic error
 3. **Stack** - a detailed snapshot of the execution stack at error-time.
-It might be used to help you to debug your errors
+It might be used to help you to debug errors
-4. **Data** - a string which contains extra custom data.
-It could be used error codes, serialized struct states, or any other data you might want to associate with the error.
+4. **Data** - a mao which contains extra custom data.
+It could be used for any other data you might want to associate with an error.

 ## How it works